rewdy/md-formatter/README.md

 ![The mad formatter](./md-formatter.png)

-A fast, opinionated Markdown formatter written in Rust.
+The md-formatter (/ˈmæd ˈfɔːrmætər/) is a fast, opinionated Markdown formatter written in Rust.

 ## Why/Approach